Quick links – skip to what you’re interested in:

 You know the feeling right when you get up to speak and your mouth feels so dry you feel as though you’re in the middle of the Sahara desert?
-You know logically you are in the conference room so perhaps someone has turned the heating up to full?
+You know logically you are in the conference room or behind the screen on a virtual call, perhaps someone has turned the heating up to full?
 Why is your mouth so dry?
 Why are your lips almost stuck together?
 The idea of speaking is impossible without drinking a gallon of water first!

 You are a professional, you know your stuff so why do you get such a dry mouth before speaking and how can you get rid of it?